 2. Acknowledge your progress and milestones: Acknowledging your progress will keep you motivated.
 Most people have a tendency of wanting the ‘whole enchilada’ as soon as possible.
 However, sometimes our goals take time to unfold.
 During this process, it’s important to reward ourselves for the progress and small successes we achieve along the way, if we want to feel good about our efforts.

 3. Balance your life with relaxation and play: While attempting to achieve our goals, it’s important to create a balanced life by making time for relaxation and play.
 Without this there is a high chance that we will burn out and crash, just as my friend Jenny did.
 You can learn about creating balance in this post.

 4. Have lots of self-compassion: You will inevitably face challenges and make mistakes along the way.
 Accept that this is a necessary part of your learning curve and don’t beat yourself up for it.
 Remind yourself that the reason why you are putting yourself out there is because you believe that you are worthy of living your best life, and not because you are broken and need to be fixed.

 5. Maintain a practice of gratitude: While we’re engaged in all the above activities and we shift towards healthier perspectives, we’ll be in a better place to connect to a genuine sense of gratitude, because we have developed a strong internal foundation and an exciting vision for our life.

 William Arthur Ward once said that “feeling gratitude and not expressing it is like wrapping a present and not giving it”.
-I believe that if we wrap this present up with a full sense of our most authentic self, before handing it over to the world, we can make the gift so much more special.
+I believe that if we wrap this present up with a true sense of who we are and what we stand for, we can make the gift so much more special.

 All my best on your journey,